 See the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 Persons with Disabilities

 Persons with disabilities reportedly encountered serious discrimination in employment and education.
-Prisons and detention centers provided no accommodations for persons with disabilities.
-Although the law requires measures to ensure persons with disabilities’ access to transportation and buildings and designated parking spots, human rights organizations reported these were lacking around the country.
+Prisons and detention centers reportedly provided no accommodations for persons with disabilities.
+Although the law requires measures to provide persons with disabilities access to transportation and buildings and designated parking spots, human rights organizations reported these provisions were frequently not implemented around the country.

-The government financially supported some separate schools, training programs, associations, and artisans’ cooperatives for persons with disabilities, located primarily in Abidjan, but human rights organizations reported these schools functioned more as literacy centers that did not offer the same educational materials and programs as other schools.
-Many persons with disabilities begged on urban streets and in commercial zones for lack of other economic opportunities.
-It was difficult for children with disabilities to obtain an adequate education if their families did not have sufficient resources.
-Although public schools did not bar persons with disabilities from attending, such schools lacked the resources to accommodate students with disabilities.
+The government financially supported some separate schools, training programs, associations, and artisans’ cooperatives for persons with disabilities, located primarily in Abidjan, but human rights organizations reported these schools functioned primarily as literacy centers and did not offer the same educational materials and programs as other schools.
+The government made efforts to recruit persons with disabilities for select government positions.
+Nonetheless, it was difficult for children with disabilities to obtain an adequate education if their families did not have sufficient resources.
+Although public schools did not bar students with disabilities from attending, such schools lacked the resources to accommodate them.
+In some instances, provisions were financed by private donations.
 Homelessness among persons with mental disabilities was reportedly common.

 HIV and AIDS Social Stigma

 There were no credible reports of official discrimination based on HIV/AIDS status, and the government respected the confidentiality of individuals’ HIV/AIDS status.
 The government adhered to global standards of patient rights, and a statement of these rights was posted or available at health facilities.
 The law expressly condemns all forms of discrimination against persons with HIV and provides for their access to care and treatment.
 The law also prescribes punishment for refusal of care or discrimination based on HIV/AIDS status.
 Social stigma persists.